UnicoLab/FlowyML/docs/user-guide/scheduling.md

 ## API Integration 🔌

-The scheduler is fully integrated with the UniFlow Backend API.
+The scheduler is fully integrated with the flowyml Backend API.

 **Endpoints**:
 - `GET /api/schedules`: List all schedules